 "The aforementioned band is made up of a duo, and precisely a married couple - an India born classical guitar ace and vocalist, Mario Vickram Sen and his wife, American native flutist and singer, Tiffany Sen. As an interesting fact, I can give away that she was taught by a synthesizer master - Robert Moog.

 If I shall describe their music possibly briefly and concretely, I would write that it is the album with virtuosic acoustic guitar parts, mainly uneventful balladish songs grounded on melody, angelic sound of flute and emotional singing with interesting manner.
 Mario's vocal parts are nostalgic and tearful in a sense, however Tiffany's manner is very clear and strong.
 "I Got You Babe" is the only one cover by Sonny and Cher on this CD and is distinguished by its funky character.
 Inner Gypsy's music is as free as gypsis worldwide and it results in listener-friendly and bit poppy style of playing.
 The stuff is not only influenced by gypsy music, but also marked by flamenco, Indian, Latin and world music, so Americans' debut album should appeal to the fans of Gypsy Kings, Blackmore's Night and Govi."

-Album Review on Musician's News Network from May 7, 2008:
+Album Review on Musician's News Network: